 We participate in two joint ventures that are engaged in the manufacture and sale of compressors, unit coolers and condensing units.
 We exert significant influence over these affiliates based upon our ownerships, but do not control them due to venture partner participation.
 Accordingly, these joint ventures have been accounted for under the equity method and their financial position and results of operations are not consolidated.
-Income from equity method investments of \$3 million in the first quarter of 2015 decreased slightly from the first quarter of 2014.
+Income from equity method investments of \$6 million in the second quarter of 2015 increased over the second quarter of 2014 due to improved operating results from our joint ventures.